symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

 The `DoctrinePHPCRBundle <https://github.com/doctrine/phpcr-bundle>`_
-provides integration with the PHP content repository and optionally with Doctrine PHPCR ODM to provide the ODM document manager in symfony.
+provides integration with the PHP content repository and optionally with Doctrine PHPCR-ODM to provide the ODM document manager in symfony.

 .. index:: DoctrinePHPCRBundle, PHPCR, ODM